joffrey-bion/gradle-github-changelog/README.md

 - `timezone`: the timezone used to convert the tags timestamps to local dates for releases (defaults to GMT).

 - `outputFile`: the file to write the change log to.

+- `latestReleaseBodyFile`: the desired output path to a markdown file containing the release notes for the latest release.
+This is useful when generating GitHub releases with an embedded changelog.
+By default, the path is `$buildDir/reports/changelog/latest-release-body.md`